Ronkahn21/grove/docs/designs/topology.md

 For Existing Workloads:
 - If constraint references non-existent level:
-  - Remove required constraint for invalid level
+  - Remove required constraint for invalid level from PodGang
   - Update preferred constraint to new strictest level in updated ClusterTopology
   - Update PodCliqueSet status with constraint removal reason
 - If constraint still valid: